se-panfilov/vue-notifications/README.md

 * Import `vue-notifications`

-Here we're including `vue-notifications` and  `mini-toaster` in our project
+Here we're including `vue-notifications` and  `mini-toastr` in our project

 ```js
 import VueNotifications from 'vue-notifications'